 About the Program

-The Automotive Body Technician Diploma program is designed to expose students to all facets of the auto body industry: unibody and frame, computer estimating, damage analysis, refinishing and major structure repair.
+The Automotive Body Technician Diploma program is designed to expose students to all facets of the auto body industry: unibody and frame, computer estimating, damage analysis, refinishing, and major structural repair.
 This diploma prepares students to meet the collision industry’s expectations of a quality entry-level technician.
 In addition to these core concepts, the general education courses required will help ensure that students have the necessary oral, written, and critical thinking skills to help with their professional responsibilities.
+They will:

-Interested in a career in learning more?
-Sign up for a shop tour.
+Interested in a career in Auto Body Technology?
+Sign up for a shop tour